 Whew.
-After that fray, nobody will blame you if you head to the bridge, use the area transition, and rest to recover your HP and spells.
-When you’re ready to get back to adventuring, make your way east of the bridge (past where the trio of Trolls were) and continue east along the southern edge of the area until you find a backpack and a chest [Trickery 21] you can loot near two logs.
+Well, that was an ordeal.
+Don't go rest yet - you've got a free one coming up shortly.
+Make your way east of the bridge (past where the trio of Trolls were) and continue east along the southern edge of the area until you find a backpack and a chest [Trickery 21] you can loot near two logs.
 The beginnings of a camp?
-In any event, the backpack contains a Potion of Cure Light Wounds and some coins while in the chest you’ll find a Potion of Blur, 76 GP and a Scroll of Cure Serious Wounds.
+In any event, the backpack contains a Potion of Cure Light Wounds and some coins while in the chest you'll find a Potion of Blur, 76 GP and a Scroll of Cure Serious Wounds.

-Ignore a collapsed tree to the northeast (it’s just a shortcut back north, and a dubious one at that, requiring a [Mobility 19] check to use) and continue east to find a trio of Ferocious Wolves, glaring intently at a boulder.
-After the last few fights, putting down these mutts should be child’s play.
+Once you're rested, note - then ignore - a collapsed tree to the northeast (it's just a shortcut back north, and a dubious one at that, requiring a [Mobility 21] check to use) and continue east to find a trio of Ferocious Wolves, glaring intently at a boulder.
+After the last few fights, putting down these mutts should be child's play.
 Defeat them, then continue east to spot some folks - Rook and Linnel - stranded atop the boulder, apparently driven up there by the wolves.

 Talk to them and you'll find that reality is stranger than fiction, as it wasn't wolves that drove these hunters up this rock, but magic.
 Or so they claim.
 The dead Dwarf up there with them might not lend them too much credibility, but the corpse stuck in the rocks just might.

-In any event, you have several options when it comes to dealing with them, after you’re done asking your questions.
-If you use the Rope you found back in the "A Ford Across the Skunk River" area, they’ll climb right down and reward you for your kindness.
-You can spare your rope the strain (which for some reason you lose after employing it to this task) by instead passing a [Mobility 19] check to catch the hunters when they jump down.
-The reward is the same either way, but if you fail the check, Linnel will suffer the consequences, and the 100 GP she’d have given you will also be forfeited.
-Both of these are [Neutral Good] actions.
+In any event, you have several options when it comes to dealing with them, after you're done asking your questions.
+If you use the Rope you found back in the "A Ford Across the Skunk River" area, they'll climb right down and reward you for your kindness.
+You can spare your rope the strain (which for some reason you lose after employing it to this task) by instead passing a [Mobility 17] (Lawful Good) or [Mobility 19] (Chaotic Good) check to catch the hunters when they jump down.
+The reward is the same either way, but if you fail the check, Linnel will suffer the consequences, and the 100 GP she'd have given you will also be forfeited.

 Less benevolent characters can pick the [Neutral Evil] option to demand compensation before helping, and after Rook throws down the Golden Cog-Wheel Ring you can demand some gold, too.
 This second [Neutral Evil] check will secure you the 100 GP reward from Linnel, should she survive.
 All in all, it's just an evil way to obtain the same reward you'd get for just being nice.
 After the evil options, you still have to use your rope or succeed at a Mobility check to get them down.
 Failing that, you can always pick the [Chaotic Evil] action, either at the outset, or after the [Neutral Evil] choices.
 This will cause the hunters to try their luck with gravity, and gravity is just as evil as you are.
 On the plus side, however, you can loot them for the Gold Cog-Wheel Ring and a Hunter's Key.